 As an Occupational Therapist and Officer in Navy Clinical Care, you will:

 You could also:

-As a Navy Clinical Care Provider, you may serve at any one of more than 250 Navy and medical facilities around the globe, in some of the most dynamic environments imaginable: Hawaii to Japan, Germany to Guam, and Washington, D.C., to Washington state.
+Navy clinical care providers may serve at any one of more than 250 Navy and medical facilities around the globe, in some of the most dynamic environments imaginable: Hawaii to Japan, Germany to Guam, and Washington, D.C., to Washington state.

-You could also work at one of the highly acclaimed National Naval Medical Centers in Bethesda, Maryland; Portsmouth, Virginia; and San Diego, California.
+As an Occupational Therapist, you could also work at one of the highly acclaimed National Naval Medical Centers in Bethesda, Md.; Portsmouth, Va.; and San Diego, Calif.
 Using the new ReoGo neuro-rehabilitation unit to help rehabilitate patients’ upper extremities following a traumatic brain injury or stroke.
 Or you could provide occupational therapy support aboard one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.

 Wherever you are in your professional career, the Navy can help ease your financial burdens and advance your career with generous scholarships, financial assistance and continuing education programs.

 In the Navy Health Services Collegiate Program (HSCP), you can receive up to $67,300 while finishing your residency.
 This includes:

 *Navy HSCP housing allowance based on graduate school location.
 Increased offer amounts available in areas with a higher cost of living.